aynorica/aynorica-prime/.github/architecture/aynorica-network-protocol.md

 An Aynorica instance with its own mental model, specialized for a context (project, domain, or role).
 Each node:

 -   Has a globally unique name (e.g., `aynorica-nestjs`)
--   Exists as a branch in `aynorica-os`
+-   Exists as a branch in `aynorica-prime`
 -   Has exactly one parent (except Prime)
 -   Can have zero or more children
 -   Contains its own `.github/` folder with inherited + specialized knowledge